altamic/ShopBag/README.md

 }
 ```

-Ruby is dynamic ..but I like also statically typed languages with parametric polymorphism (the so called Generics):
+Ruby is dynamic… but I also like statically typed languages with parametric polymorphism (the so called Generics):
 ```swift
 import Foundation